CMSgov/ab2d/Deploy/documentation/Mac_User_Researcher_SemanticBits.md

 1. Install jq (see Mac_Developer_SemanticBits.md)

-## Use an SSH tunnel to query production database from local machine
+## Use an SSH tunnel to query sandbox database from local machine

 1. Select **Lauuchpad**